mitaldeveloper/magneto2-survey-checkout/README.md

-# Customer Survey or Review module for Magento 2
+# Customer Survey or Review on Checkout for Magento 2

 The module for take a survey from the customer for from where they come on your site or heared of your site.
 Added extra "other" option where they can write their reference.